 The taxpayers appeal that part of Judge Bowman’s decision holding the capital dividend payment to be a taxable benefit under subsection 15(1) of the Act.
 The Minister cross-appeals the finding that the section 85 rollover was valid because of the promise to issue shares and their issuance within a reasonable period.
 My colleague Pratte J.A. has concluded that the taxpayers are not entitled to succeed on either issue.
 Respectfully, I am of the contrary opinion.
 Briefly stated, I am of the view that the order of the Supreme Court of Nova Scotia, dated June 25, 1992 is determinative of the issues at hand.
 As a matter of law both the Tax Court and this Court are required to give effect to orders issued by the superior courts of the provinces.
 Before turning to the legal effect of the order in question I propose to restate some basic propositions which serve as a useful background for my analysis.

 There is also little doubt that the courts have been diligent in requiring adherence to legal formalities imposed at law or by statute if certain tax advantages are to be accorded.
-I am not suggesting that the standard to be met by the taxpayer is best described as one of "perfection".
-In 1 S.C.R.
-536">Stubart Investments Ltd. v.
-Canada (M.N.R.), 1 S.C.R.
-536, the Supreme Court of Canada acknowledged that certain deficiencies may be found to be inconsequential.
-In that case there had been, among other things, a failure to ensure that the buyer of the appellant's business held a licence under the Excise Act in conjunction with that business.
+I am not suggesting that the standard to be met by the taxpayer is best described as one of “perfection”.
+In Stubart Investments Ltd. v.
+R., 1 S.C.R.
+536 (S.C.C.), the Supreme Court of Canada acknowledged that certain deficiencies may be found to be inconsequential.
+In that case there had been, among other things, a failure to ensure that the buyer of the appellant’s business held a licence under the Excise Act in conjunction with that business.
 Despite that omission, it was held that the contract of purchase and sale of the business was complete and the associated tax reduction scheme valid.

 In determining whether a legal transaction will be recognized for tax purposes one must turn to the law as found in the jurisdiction in which the transaction is consummated.
 Often that determination will be made without the aid of guiding precedents which are on point and, hence, the effectiveness of a transaction may depend solely on the proper application of general common law and equitable principles.
 In some instances it will be necessary for the Tax Court to interpret the statutory law of a province.
 As for the Minister, he must accept the legal results which flow from the proper application of common law and equitable principles, as well as the interpretation of legislative provisions.
 This leads me to the question of whether the Minister is bound by an order issued by a superior court, which order has its origins in the interpretation and application of the provisions of a provincial statute.

 It seems only logical that a court would decline the invitation to grant a retroactive order which has the clear legal effect of rewriting fiscal history.
 Assuming that such an order were granted then it would be proper to ask whether the Minister is entitled to ignore it for taxation purposes.
 One might be tempted to permit an attack on the ground of fiscal revisionism where it could be shown that the order was obtained by non-disclosure or misrepresentation.
-More likely than not revisionist orders will be obtained on consent, or in circumstances where it is likely that the tax ramifications of the order were not placed squarely before the judge, or where the judge was obviously sympathetic to the taxpayer's situation.
-There are two reported tax cases decided prior to 2 S.C.R.
-594">Wilson which aptly illustrate the judicial sympathy scenario: see Bently v.
-Canada (M.N.R.), 54 DTC 510 (T.A.B.) and Hobbs v.
-Canada v.
-(M.N.R.), 70 DTC 1744 (T.A.B.).
+More likely than not revisionist orders will be obtained on consent, or in circumstances where it is likely that the tax ramifications of the order were not placed squarely before the judge, or where the judge was obviously sympathetic to the taxpayer’s situation.
+There are two reported tax cases decided prior to Wilson which aptly illustrate the judicial sympathy scenario: see Bentley v.
+Minister of National Revenue, (1954), 54 D.T.C.
+510 (T.A.B.) and Hobbs v.
+Minister of National Revenue), (1970), 70 D.T.C.
+1744 (T.A.B.).
 In both cases it is obvious that there was no legal foundation, statutory or otherwise, for making the retroactive orders requested.
-Assuming without deciding that those decisions come within the exceptional category recognized in 2 S.C.R.
-594">Wilson, they are readily distinguishable from the case under appeal.
+Assuming without deciding that those decisions come within the exceptional category recognized in Wilson, they are readily distinguishable from the case under appeal.